Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/AWS-CANVAS-LABS/Automated and Repeatable Deployments/Automated and Repeatable Deployments.md

 <img width="1895" height="880" alt="image" src="https://github.com/user-attachments/assets/c0547941-14c5-4492-a26a-c7fbacb35718" />
 <img width="1915" height="896" alt="image" src="https://github.com/user-attachments/assets/53e054fa-5b83-43be-ab71-508331a946c8" />
 <img width="1912" height="452" alt="image" src="https://github.com/user-attachments/assets/2fbc46ba-115f-4764-bac8-145c9dd514fc" />

-Lab – Deploy a CloudFormation Stack
+Here is what i did here:

-I downloaded a CloudFormation template called task1.yaml.
-It’s written in YAML, which just tells AWS what resources to create.
-Here’s the short version of what the template does and how I used it.
+- I downloaded a CloudFormation template called task1.yaml.
+- The file is written in YAML and tells AWS what resources to create.

----

-What the template contains
+- The template has three parts:
-- Parameters – asks for two CIDR ranges (VPC and subnet).
-Defaults are already set.
+    - Parameters – asks for two CIDR ranges (VPC and subnet); defaults are already set.
-- Resources – defines the VPC and a Security Group.
+    - Resources – defines a VPC and a Security Group.
     - Outputs – shows the default Security Group ID after the stack is built.

----

-How I deployed the stack
+- Here’s what I did to deploy the stack:
-1. Download the template (right‑click the link → save as task1.yaml).
+    - Saved the file by right‑clicking the link and choosing “Save as task1.yaml”.
-2. Open it in a plain‑text editor to see the three sections.
+    - Opened it in a plain‑text editor to look at the three sections.
-3. In the AWS console, go to Services → CloudFormation.
+    - Went to the AWS console → Services → CloudFormation.
-4. Click Create stack → Upload a template file → select task1.yaml → Next.
+    - Clicked Create stack, chose Upload a template file, selected task1.yaml, and clicked Next.
-5. Name the stack Lab (parameters already have defaults).
+    - Named the stack Lab (the parameters were already filled with defaults).
-6. Skip the Options page (keep defaults) and click Next.
+    - Skipped the Options page, kept the defaults, and clicked Next.
-7. On the Review page, acknowledge the custom‑name warning and click Create stack.
+    - On the Review page I acknowledged the custom‑name warning and clicked Create stack.
-8. Watch the stack:
-    - Events tab shows each step (VPC → Security Group).
-    - Resources tab lists what’s being created, in the right order.
+    - Watched the progress: the Events tab showed each step (VPC → Security Group) and the Resources tab listed everything being created in the right order.
-9. Wait until the status changes to CREATE_COMPLETE (refresh if needed).
+    - Waited until the status changed to CREATE_COMPLETE (refreshed a few times).
-10. (Optional) Verify the new VPC in the VPC console, then return to CloudFormation.
+    - (Optional) Checked the new VPC in the VPC console, then went back to CloudFormation.

----

-What I learned
-- YAML is strict about indentation and hyphens.
-- Parameters let you input values; Outputs give you quick info after creation.
-- Deleting the stack removes every resource it created.
+That’s the whole lab in a nutshell.

 ***2: Add an Amazon S3 Bucket to the Stack*
 <img width="1908" height="873" alt="image" src="https://github.com/user-attachments/assets/901f4358-3979-4253-8763-d5958fa811e5" />